rchisholm/dw-file-check/README.md

 Perform the operations "Check File Status..." and "DW File Options..." on right-clicking in the file explorer to see that file's status (checked out by username, checked in, etc) and perform the basic commands on the selected file.

+On opening a workspace, checks for deploy-reloaded configuration in settings.json, and if they are not present, prompts the user for necessary info to create that configuration (similar to the "server" settings GUI in Dreamweaver)

 ## Requirements

 mkloubert's <a href="https://github.com/mkloubert/vscode-deploy-reloaded">vscode-deploy-reloaded</a>